styled-components/styled-components/README.md

 export default TomatoButton;
 ```

-Even though we have only specified the `color` and the `border-color`, this is what our TomatoButton looks like:
+This is what our `TomatoButton` looks like, even though we have only specified the `color` and the `border-color`.
+Instead of copy and pasting or factoring out the styles into a separate function we've now reused them.

 <div align="center">
   <a href="http://www.webpackbin.com/VJZQkBU6Z">